by Joshua Dakin

 She is also an accomplished advocate for science, education and justice: she co-founded the Children of Vietnam Benevolent Foundation in 2013 with other refugees who fled Vietnam 40 years ago, was part of the UN’s “I am a Migrant” campaign in 2016, currently spearheads an initiative for improved math courses in Alberta public schools, and also awards another annual scholarship to Calmar Secondary School students who graduate with the highest achievements, and are planning on extending their education in science or medicine.

 Growing up in Canada, Dr. Tran-Davies became fascinated with the stories of this country and its people, and her frequent exposure to Indigenous culture gave her a respect for the timeless stories passed down by the First Nations, Inuit, and Metis peoples.
 With this scholarship, she hopes to help eliminate some of the financial constraints that mothers, particularly mothers with Indigenous backgrounds, face when trying to write their stories.
-Writers who are eligible and interested can email their samples–a maximum of 15 pages, plus a cover letter–of prose, poetry, fiction, nonfiction, illustrated literature such as comics and graphic novels, or other forms of writing to [email protected]
+Writers who are eligible and interested will be asked to email their samples–a maximum of 15 pages, plus a cover letter–of prose, poetry, fiction, nonfiction, illustrated literature such as comics and graphic novels, or other forms of writing.
+The Kemosa Scholarship will open for applications again in October 2018.

 There are three prizes for the scholarship: first place receives $1000 to focus on finishing their work, second place $500, and third place $250.
 The winners of the first annual Kemosa Scholarship were Rhonda Gladue from Edmonton, who won first place; Catherine Lafferty from Yellowknife, who won second; Brittany Johnson from Beaumont, who won third; and Paige Cardinal, also from Edmonton, who got an honourable mention: she was awarded with funding to buy a new camera, so that she can accompany her poems with her photography.